None-later/GDPR.Application.Docs/README.md

 ##  Tenant Topics

-If you are an end user, reference the [operation documentation](./Operation/README.md).
+If you are an tenant administrator, reference the [operations documentation](./Operation/README.md).

 ## High-Level Topics (Administrators)